connexcs/docs/docs/calling-card.md

 # Pinless Calling Cards

 A **Pinless Calling Card** system allows the user to dial in through a Direct Inward Dial (DID).

-Verification is based on their CLI (Caller Line Identification), so a Personal Identification Number (PIN) isn't required.
+Verification depends on their CLI (Caller Line Identification), so a Personal Identification Number (PIN) isn't required.
 The caller is then presented with an Interactive Voice Response (IVR) message requesting the destination number, and the call is then routed out through their account.

 While not a native feature of ConnexCS, you can add this functionality to your account using the following 3 steps.

-**Step 1: [Create a new script in ScriptForge](https://docs.connexcs.com/developers/scriptforge/#creating-a-new-script) with following code**
+**Step 1: [Create a new script in ScriptForge](https://docs.connexcs.com/developers/scriptforge/#creating-a-new-script) with the following code**

 ```javascript
 /*
   This function will allow a call that comes in on a "shared", CLI to be sent to the Class 5 system